time-series-foundation-models/lag-llama/README.md

 <b>Updates</b>:

+* **16-Apr-2024**: Released pretraining and finetuning scripts to replicate the experiments in the paper.
+See [Reproducing Experiments in the Paper](https://github.com/time-series-foundation-models/lag-llama?tab=readme-ov-file#reproducing-experiments-in-the-paper) for details.
 * **9-Apr-2024**: We have released a 15-minute video 🎥 on Lag-Llama on [YouTube](https://www.youtube.com/watch?v=Mf2FOzDPxck).
 * **5-Apr-2024**: Added a [section](https://colab.research.google.com/drive/1DRAzLUPxsd-0r8b-o4nlyFXrjw_ZajJJ?authuser=1#scrollTo=Mj9LXMpJ01d7&line=6&uniqifier=1) in Colab Demo 1 on the importance of tuning the context length for zero-shot forecasting.
 Added a [best practices section](https://github.com/time-series-foundation-models/lag-llama?tab=readme-ov-file#best-practices) in the README; added recommendations for finetuning.
 These recommendations will be demonstrated with an example in [Colab Demo 2](https://colab.research.google.com/drive/1uvTmh-pe1zO5TeaaRVDdoEWJ5dFDI-pA?usp=sharing) soon.
 * **4-Apr-2024**: We have updated our requirements file with new versions of certain packages.
 Please update/recreate your environments if you have previously used the code locally.